-- 1. Student Welfare and University Affairs Committee: - The committee consists of 4 faculty and/or staff members, appointed by the President, and 4 student members appointed by the Student Senate. - Students Rights Committee: The committee consists of six faculty or staff members appointed by the Faculty Senate and three student members, appointed by the Student Senate. - 3.
+- a.
+Student Welfare and University Affairs Committee: - The committee consists of four faculty and/or staff members appointed by the President, and four student members appointed by the Student Senate. - b.
+Students Rights Committee: The committee consists of six faculty or staff members appointed by the Faculty Senate and three student members, appointed by the Student Senate. - c.
 Inter-residence Hall Council: This committee consists of one staff member and one student from each hall plus a chairman.
-Committee membership is rotated among the housing staff

-(Applies to residence hall violations only; see Residence Hall Handbook for Specific Process.)
+Committee membership is rotated among the housing staff - (Applies to residence hall violations only; see Residence Hall Handbook for Specific Process.)